ruihan-dong/Awesome-AMP-Design/README.md

     - AMPainter is a reinforcement learning-based framework for the evolutionary design of AMPs.
 It can evolve AMPs from known AMPs, membrane-active signal peptides, and random sequences with an experimental hit rate exceeding 70%.
     - AMPainter relies solely on our antimicrobial score predictor to select sequences, rather than using a series of manually designed filter criteria.

+- *ProtFlow: Fast Protein Sequence Design via Flow Matching on Compressed Protein Language Model Embeddings (**arXiv 2025**)*
+    - A flow-matching generative model with AMP generation as a task.

 - *Design of highly potent anti-biofilm, antimicrobial peptides using explainable artificial intelligence (**bioRxiv 2025** | [code](https://github.com/Laboratoire-de-Chemoinformatique/GTM_WAE))*
     - WAE from CLaSS and GTM (generative topology mapping) for antibiofilm and antimicrobial analogs.
 Data preparation is ambiguous.
 - *Unveiling the evolution of antimicrobial peptides in gut microbes via foundation model-powered framework (**bioRxiv 2025** | [code](https://github.com/zjlab-BioGene/AMP-SEMiner))*